AyrA/crypt/README.md

 #### Password

-The method to get the Key bytes from the password in use is PBKDF2 using 50'000 rounds.
+The method to get the Key bytes from the password in use is PBKDF2 using 50'000 rounds by default.
 This algorithm is specified in [RFC 2898](https://www.rfc-editor.org/info/rfc2898).

-Usually only 10'000 or less rounds are chosen.
+Usually only 1'000 rounds are chosen (the minimum recommended value).
 A higher number of rounds slows down each attempt to get the key bytes, but will not have an impact on the performance of the crypto stream.
+When encrypting the user is asked if he wants safe or fast encryption.
+The algorithm strenght is not changed but rather the difficulty is modified.

+- Fast is 10'000
+- Safe is 50'000.

+By default, "Safe" is recommended but it has a massive impact when encrypting many files.

 #### File Hash